ensdomains/docs/permanent-registrar-faq.md

 ### How many transactions are required to register a .eth name?

-The registrar uses two transactions \(register and reveal\) to register a name.
+The registrar uses two transactions \(commit and reveal\) to register a name.

 ### How long does it take to register a name using the .eth registrar?